PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

 ### Percent from specific product
 If a cart rule has percentage reduction on a specific product X, and the current cart contains X, then the percentage discount is applied.
-The discount amount is calculated based on the unit price tax included of the selected product in cart.
-The equation is quite the same as in cheapest product.
+The discount amount is calculated based on the final price tax included of the selected product in cart.
+In other words, if cart contains product_X with quantity n, then discount is on n items.

-reduction amount = (final price of specific product tax inc) * percent / 100
+reduction amount = (n * unit price of specific product tax inc) * percent / 100

 #####Example of cart:
 <br>